static-frame/static-frame/doc/source/api_iter.rst

 Axis Iterators
 -----------------

-Axis iterators are available on :py:class:`Frame` to support iterating on rows or columns as NumPy arrays, named tuples, or :py:class:`Series`.
+Axis iterators are available on :obj:`Frame` to support iterating on rows or columns as NumPy arrays, named tuples, or :obj:`Series`.
 Alternative items functions are also available to pair values with the appropriate axis label (either columns or index).

 .. py:method:: Frame.iter_array(axis)